FunnelKit

 You can run this automation once or multiple times per contact.
 Since a customer may leave their cart multiple times, it's wise to choose Multiple Times for the Run on Contact option.

-For the same reason, it's advised to turn on the "Allow currently active contacts in this automation to re-enter" option.
+For the same reason, it's advisable to enable the "Allow currently active contacts in this automation to re-enter" option.

 cart abandoned run on contact multipele times

-You can alter the first delay according to your follow-up strategy.
+You can adjust the first delay to suit your follow-up strategy.
 You can create a delay of a specified number of hours, days, or weeks if you want.

 delay for a specific period